AdobeDocs/commerce-pwa-studio/src/pages/integrations/live-search/index.md

 Next, install an additional backend dependency.
 This exposes the GraphQL queries for Live Search that your PWA frontend package needs.

-Run the following command to install the backend dependency:
+Run the following commands to install the backend dependency:

 ```bash
 composer require magento/module-live-search-graph-ql-pwa